ALERT: Spike in bitcoin extortion

-CIPHERTRACE GLOBAL ALERT: Spike in Extortion Scams Demanding Bitcoin is a digital currency (also called crypto-currency) ...
-Payment
+CIPHERTRACE GLOBAL ALERT: Spike in Extortion Scams Demanding The term "Bitcoin" can either refer to Bitcoin the network, ...
+More Payment

 According to security researcher Brian Krebs, “recipients said the password was close to ten years old, and that none of the passwords cited in the extortion email they received had been used anytime on their current computers.